How to Use Provider for State Management in Flutter || Part - 1

 If you want to use providers across different routes, place the

-widgets is not recommended.
-Instead, consider passing the providers as values to new routes without nesting additionalMaterialApp
+MaterialAppwidgets is not recommended.
+Instead, consider passing the providers as values to new routes without nesting additionalMaterialAppwidgets.

 Best Practices for organising provider setup: